dabc24/homeassistant_nationalrailtimes_lovelace/README.md

 If directories do not exist, create them.

 ### Step 5
-Go to Settings > Dashboards, click the three dots menu in the top right and select Resources.
+Go to Settings > Dashboards, click the three dots menu in the top right and select Manage Resources.
 If you do not have the three dots, you will need to temporarily enable "Advanced Mode" within Profile

 ### Step 6